Category: Developments

 What’s New in Public Law

-—Robert Rybski, Assistant Professor at the Faculty of Law and Administration of the University of Warsaw In this weekly feature, I-CONnect publishes a curated reading list of developments in public law.
-“Developments” may include a selection of links to news, high court decisions, new or recent scholarly books and articles, and blog posts from around…
+—Nakul Nayak, Assistant Professor at Jindal Global Law School, India.
+In this weekly feature, I-CONnect publishes a curated reading list of developments in public law.
+“Developments” may include a selection of links to news, high court decisions, new or recent scholarly books and articles, and blog posts from around the public law blogosphere.

 -